Antisocial Personality Disorder Treatment

 People who have antisocial personality disorder often experience difficulties with authority figures.
 The therapist should usually take a neutral stance in this matter, since it is a firmly held belief by the client.
 The clinician should avoid arguments and taking sides on authority issues and those who hold authority over the client.
 Their moral and ethical makeup may leave a lot to be desired as well.
 While this may be an appropriate topic for discussion in therapy, it will also likely be one of little progress.
 Usually one of the more effective ways for a person with this disorder to learn to change their ineffective behaviors is to have to face up to the consequences of their behavior.
 This sometimes means dealing with courts and jails, but it can also eventually be a motivating factor in the client’s treatment.

 Other modalities of psychotherapy, such as group and family therapy, can be helpful.
 Often people with this disorder find themselves in a group setting, because they aren’t given any treatment choices.
 This is usually not conducive to their treatment, since in most groups, the individual can remain emotionally-closed and has little reason to share with others.
 It also doesn’t help that these groups are often made up of people suffering from a wide range of mental disorders.
 Groups which are devoted exclusively to this disorder, though rare, are the best choice.
 In such a group, the patient is given a greater reason to contribute and share with others.
 Care must be utilized by group leaders to ensure the group doesn’t become a “How-to” course in criminal behavior.
 Family therapy can be helpful to increase education and understanding among family members.
-Families often misunderstand and are confused about the cause of the antisocial behaviors and the idea that it is a mental disorder.
+Families often misunderstand and are confused about the cause of the antisocial behavior and the idea that it is a mental disorder.
 Phillip W. Long, M.D. adds, “This confusion, guilt, the temptation to make restitution for the patient’s criminal acts, and the frustrations of working with someone who is seen to be quite ill but who will not be treated should all be discussed openly with family members.”

 While there are many theories, as with all personality disorders, research has found little significant causative factors.